-Eyma is 16 years old and has been singing ever since she can remember.
+Eyma has been singing ever since she can remember.

 Her musical style: Pop Rock.
 Adèle, Rihanna, Bruno Mars and Sam Smith are her biggest influences.

-From the age of 10, she performed at a host of community events as well as open stages.
+From the age of 10, she performed at community events as well as open mic events.

 She has already appeared on a few stages in Paris, including Le Caveau des Artistes, Le Connétable and Le Sentier des Halles.